oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 6. Delete the domain's namespace:
    ```
-   kubectl delete namepsace sample-domain1-ns
+   kubectl delete namespace sample-domain1-ns
    ```

-7. Delete the images you may bave created in this sample:
+7. Delete the images you may have created in this sample:
    ```
    docker image rm model-in-image:WLS-v1
    docker image rm model-in-image:WLS-v2